<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1264012490284679&amp;ev=PageView&amp;noscript=1">

 At its core, conflict is a form of disagreement that occurs when two or more parties’ interests, needs, or desires are incompatible with each other.
 Organizational conflict refers to the disagreements and tensions that occur within a workplace or between different organizations.

-Conflict can manifest in many ways, such as disputes, grievances, complaints, or even violence.
-Specifically, in the workplace, conflict may look like differing goals, personal or professional differences, or resource allocation.
+Conflict within an organization can manifest in many ways, such as disputes, grievances, complaints, or even violence.
+In the workplace specifically, conflict may look like differing goals, personal or professional differences, or resource allocation.
+Managing this kind of conflict takes a kind of person who can see past differences and harness constructive conflict for good.

 The Importance of Conflict Management

-Conflict is not always bad.
+Conflict isn’t always bad.
 In fact, conflict can be a healthy and productive force when managed effectively.
 By encouraging constructive conflict, organizations can harness the diversity of perspectives, skills, and experiences of their employees to drive innovation and creativity.

-Effective conflict management can also help to build trust, strengthen relationships, and improve teamwork, communication, and decision-making.
+Effective organizational conflict management can also help to build trust, strengthen relationships, and improve teamwork, communication, and decision-making.
+You can learn to master conflict management for a variety of situations with a conflict resolution degree.

 What is a Conflict Resolution Degree?